kangjw1208/King-Country-Real-Estate/README.md

 After spliting up our variables into two subsets(Train and Test data) we performed proper scaling to sqft_living as to prepare it for simple linear regression.

-Finally we calculated the value for our predicted model and determined our mean squared error for train and test data.
+Finally we calculated the value for our predicted model and determined our regression scores as well as mean squared error for train and test.

-This simple model gave us values for our Train data of (   ) and our Test data of (  ).
+This simple model gave us values for our Train data of (~.38147061) and our Test data of (~.37977233).
 These low values show that there is much improvement that can be done to the model.

 #### Multi-Feature Model
 With the simple model we just saw how our target, price, was impacted by just sqft_living.
 But you can you apply multiple features to our models to get a more accurate model.
 ##### Multi-Feature-Model 1 Price with Sqft_living and View
-After repeating the steps for the regression like in the simple regression but with two features being apllied we get values for our Train data of (    ) and for our Test data of (    ).
+After repeating the steps for the regression like in the simple regression but with two features being apllied we get values for our Train data of (~.41453618) and for our Test data of (~.41423440).
 So we see that our model has improved over our simple so it shows adding more features to our model improves it.
 ##### Multi-Feature-Model 8
 After many iterations (7 more in total) we get to our final model(8) where in our model we included the following features
 * sqft_living